 The geographic data in a GIS solution helps organizations and individuals plan for new buildings, roads and services as conditions change in the real world.

 What is the difference between GIS and GPS?

-GIS is designed to analyze and store the types of data collected through GPS
+GIS is often confused with GPS.
+Though it operates in the same stratosphere, GIS is designed to analyze and store the types of data collected through GPS and other devices.

 GIS and fleet management

 GIS data can be used within a telematics solution to provide additional insight when managing a mobile workforce, such as near real-time weather (considered raster data), or the location of built assets such as pipelines, substations or cabling (vector data).

 Geospatial data can help fleet managers plan daily operations of their fleet, as well as assist with decision making around future changes to the business, like population modeling and land use.
 LIDAR information (i.e., fine grain spatial analysis data) will also likely come into play in fleet management in the future as it becomes a part of self-driving vehicle systems.

 Our GPS fleet tracking software monitors your entire mobile workforce with increased visibility through our easy-to-use dashboards, detailed maps and apps.